 We rowed iggy to shore everyday to Coronado Island to work from a cafe.
 This was another place full of rich homes and golf courses.
 The coffee in town wasn't great, but we needed internet and power to work and the coffee shop provided both.
 There was an outdoor pool nearby, which we visited often, paying a small fee to use it and the showers.
 We liked taking long bike rides from the island to the main part of town, but bike theft is a serious issue here.
 We caught someone trying to cut our locks while we were inside a store for 5 minutes (literally) in Midway District.

 We were anchored right near the San Diego aquatic military base, and could hear announcements and sirens every morning.
 One night, we saw soldiers doing drills in the water, diving with lights with small boats following them.
 The American military is no joke.
 Many large battleships lined the shore.

 Our spot in Glorietta Bay was interesting, but it was far from the main town, and we had nowhere to move to.
 All anchorages nearby were full because of the Baja Haha Regatta.
 The sailors taking part in the event move in large groups and take over every bay in passing.
 When they left, we had more room to move and found a spot at Shelter island police dock to fill our water.
 This is where we bought turnip.

 We loved our time here.
 Our favorite part of the trip was seeing the landscape change as we moved south, from lush green to orange and deserted.
 The United States occupies a large, and varied territory.
 Its people are kind, and generous.
-When we had problems, no one refused to help us.
+When we had problems, no one refused to help us—well, aside from those fishermen.
 We had a great time, and wish we could have made many more stops.